 The Growing Hearts Series

-This is a sweet series of pictures books by Jo Witek, that illustrate emotions, finding joy, independent play and imagination and finding courage.
+This is a sweet series of picture books by Jo Witek, that illustrate emotions, finding joy, independent play, imagination, and finding courage.

 The Rookie Toddler Series

 I am not sure if my son would have ever brushed his teeth as a toddler without Brush, Brush, Brush!
 Some of these have a purely educational tone, but some also deal with behaviors.

 Many of these are set to songs so you can sing the text (and gain your toddler’s cooperation) when brushing teeth, washing hands, getting ready for bed, and so on, without the physical book in hand.

 Wash, Wash, Wash!
 (Rookie Toddler)Brush, Brush, Brush!
 (Rookie Toddler)How Do You Feel?
 (Rookie Toddler)Loud Lion, Quiet Mouse (Rookie Toddler)I’m Not Tired!: A Bedtime Routine Book (Rookie Toddler)I’m Not Ready!: A Morning Routine Book (Rookie Toddler)KLear

 The Learning about Me and You Series

 This is a newer series that looks promising.
 The books are designed to help the development of self-awareness and social awareness in toddlers and young preschoolers.

 What a great introduction to social skills for young children — themes like feelings, sharing, belonging, and helping are perfect for young children.